FAITHOKOSUN/alx-low_level_programming/0x01-variables_if_else_while/README.md

- prints all single digit numbers of base 10
+s all single digit numbers of base 10